 Below are AARP’s $50,000- 5 year term monthly rates for men age 50 to 74:

 Issue Age $50,000

-So if you are age 54 when you purchase the above plan, you’ll pay $51.04 per month this year.
-Then next year your rate will increase to $74.58 per month and you will then pay this same rate until you turn age 60.
+If you are age 54 when you purchase the plan above, you’ll pay $51.04 per month this year.
+Next year your rate will increase to $74.58 per month, and you will then pay this same rate until you turn age 60.
 At age 60, the rate you pay will then increase to $108.25 per month.
-At age 65 your rate will increase to $143.96 per month and at age 70 it will increase to $207.25 per month.
+At age 65, your rate will increase to $143.96 per month, and at age 70 it will increase to $207.25 per month.

 As long as you are an AARP member, you only need to answer some medical questions to be able to qualify for the above rates.

 Directly below are the best “no exam” $50,000- 10, 15, 20, 25, and 30 year guaranteed level term monthly rates available to men in average health (not good, but not bad) from ages 50 to 70:

 Issue Age 10 Year 15 Year 20 Year 25 Year 30 Year